 27.9.4 Interaction of OBSS_PD and SRP-based spatial reuse

-An HE STA with dot11HESRPOptionImplemented set to true that receives a PPDU that is identified as an inter-BSS PPDU with a value other than SRP_DISALLOW for the RXVECTOR parameter SPATIAL_REUSE and fails to identify an SRP Opportunity based on the receipt of the PPDU shall use a value of 82 dBm/20 MHz or lower for the OBSS_PDlevel as it applies to this PPDU.
+An HE STA with dot11HESRPOptionImplemented set to true that receives a PPDU that is identified as an inter-BSS PPDU with a value other than SRP_DISALLOW or SRP_AND_NON_SRG_OBSS_PD_PROHIBITED for the RXVECTOR parameter SPATIAL_REUSE and fails to identify an SRP Opportunity based on the receipt of the PPDU shall not perform OBSS_PD SR on this PPDU.

-An HE STA with dot11HESRPOptionImplemented set to true that receives a PPDU that is identified as an inter-BSS PPDU with a value other than SRP_DISALLOW or SR_DELAY for the RXVECTOR parameter SPATIAL_REUSE and identifies an SRP opportunity based on the receipt of the PPDU may use a value of positive infinity or lower (#12196) for the OBSS_PDlevel as it applies to this PPDU and may use a value equal to the receive power of this PPDU plus 1 dB for the ED level for the duration of this PPDU.
+An HE STA with dot11HESRPOptionImplemented set to true that receives a PPDU that is identified as an inter-BSS PPDU with a value other than SRP_DISALLOW or SR_DELAY or SRP_AND_NON_SRG_OBSS_PD_PROHIBITED for the RXVECTOR parameter SPATIAL_REUSE and identifies an SRP opportunity based on the receipt of the PPDU may (#12196) disable OBSS_PD SR operation on this PPDU and may use a value equal to the receive power of this PPDU plus 1 dB for the ED level for the duration of this PPDU.

-An HE STA with dot11HESRPOptionImplemented set to true that receives a PPDU that is identified as an inter-BSS PPDU with a value other than SRP_DISALLOW in the Common Info Field SPATIAL_REUSE of a Trigger frame and fails to identify an SRP opportunity based on the receipt of the PPDU shall use a value of 82 dBm/20 MHz or lower for the OBSS_PDlevel as it applies to the HE TB PPDU that is elicited by the Trigger frame.
+An HE STA with dot11HESRPOptionImplemented set to true that receives a PPDU that is identified as an inter-BSS PPDU with a value other than SRP_DISALLOW or SRP_AND_NON_SRG_OBSS_PD_PROHIBITED in the Common Info Field SPATIAL_REUSE of a Trigger frame and fails to identify an SRP opportunity based on the receipt of the PPDU shall not perform OBSS_PD SR on the HE TB PPDU that is elicited by the Trigger frame.

-An HE STA with dot11HESRPOptionImplemented set to true that receives a PPDU that is identified as an Inter-BSS PPDU with a value other than SRP_DISALLOW or SR_DELAY(#12198) in the Common Info Field SPATIAL_REUSE of a Trigger frame and identifies an SRP opportunity based on the receipt of the PPDU may use a value of positive infinity or lower(#12196) for the OBSS_PDlevel as it applies to the(#12200) HE TB PPDU that is elicited by the Trigger frame. (#12202)
+An HE STA with dot11HESRPOptionImplemented set to true that receives a PPDU that is identified as an Inter-BSS PPDU with a value other than SRP_DISALLOW(#12198) in the Common Info Field SPATIAL_REUSE of a Trigger frame and identifies an SRP opportunity based on the receipt of the PPDU may (#12196) disable OBSS_PD SR operation on the payload portion of the(#12200) HE TB PPDU that is elicited by the Trigger frame and may use a value equal to the receive power of the HE TB PPDU plus 1 dB for the ED level for the duration of the HE TB PPDU. (#12202)

-An HE STA with dot11HESRPOptionImplemented set to true that receives a PPDU that is identified as an inter-BSS PPDU with a value equal to SR_DELAY for the RXVECTOR parameter SPATIAL_REUSE shall use a value of negative infinity for the OBSS_PDlevel as it applies to this PPDU and shall use a value equal to the receive power of this PPDU minus 1 dB for the ED level for the duration of this PPDU. (#12204) (#12198)
+. (#12204) (#12198)

 27.11.6 SPATIAL_REUSE